Skip to Primary Content

 • All of your pet’s medical records (these can be emailed by your pet’s other veterinarians to CVRC).

-• The person bringing your pet to the initial appointment should have thorough knowledge of the animal.
+• The person bringing your pet to the initial appointment should have thorough knowledge of the pet.

 • Follow your normal routine for medications and feeding the day of your visit unless you have been instructed otherwise by our staff.